 Technological Education

-Program offering is contingent upon funding and adequate enrolment.
+Program is contingent on funding and enrolment.

 Our on-campus TechEd program will prepare you to teach grades 9-12 in one of the many broad-based technological areas that are taught in Ontario, including communications technology, computer technology, health care, green industries, technological design, and more.